popgemy/fierce-parsley-91589/content/pages/pricing.md

           *   Support all time with you

-          Get 40% off when you pay with
+          Get 40% discount when you pay with Coda

         highlight: false
         actions: []
       - title: Social media